alphasoc/nfr/README.md

-  account status         Show the status of your AlphaSOC API key and license listen                 Start the sniffer and score live DNS events read [file]            Process DNS events stored on disk in PCAP format version                Show the Namescore binary version help                   Provides help and usage instructions
+  account status         Show the status of your AlphaSOC API key and license listen                 Start the sniffer and score live DNS events read [file]            Process DNS events stored on disk in PCAP format version                Show the NFR binary version help                   Provides help and usage instructions

-Use "namescore [command] --help" for more information about a given command.
+Use "nfr [command] --help" for more information about a given command.
 ```

 ## Configuration
-Namescore expects to find its configuration file in `/etc/namescore/config.yml`.
-You can find an example [`config.yml`](https://github.com/alphasoc/namescore/blob/master/config.yml) file in the repository's root directory.
+NFR expects to find its configuration file in `/etc/nfr/config.yml`.
+You can find an example [`config.yml`](https://github.com/alphasoc/nfr/blob/master/config.yml) file in the repository's root directory.
 The file defines the network interface to monitor for DNS traffic, output preferences, and other variables.
-If you already have AlphaSOC API key, update the file with your key and place within the `/etc/namescore/` directory.
+If you already have AlphaSOC API key, update the file with your key and place within the `/etc/nfr/` directory.

-If you are a new user, simply run `namescore account register` to create the file and generate an API key, e.g.
+If you are a new user, simply run `nfr account register` to create the file and generate an API key, e.g.

 ```
-# namescore account register
+# nfr account register
 Please provide your details to generate an AlphaSOC API key.
 A valid email address is required for activation purposes.